raucao/webmarks/doc/faq.md

 Unfortunately, most browsers do not adhere to that part of the specification and thus make bookmarklets fail, when strict CSP rules are set.

-Thus, the sorry answer is that there is nothing we can do in Webmarks to fix this issue.
+Hence, the sorry answer is that there is nothing we can do in Webmarks to fix this issue.

 [1]: https://www.w3.org/TR/CSP/#processing-model